 Under the RHO-adRP License Agreement, the Company is obligated to make payments to UFRF, on behalf of both Licensors, of up to an aggregate of \$23.5 million if the Company achieves specified clinical, marketing approval and reimbursement approval milestones with respect to a licensed product and up to an aggregate of an additional \$70.0 million if the Company achieves specified commercial sales milestones with respect to a licensed product.
 The Company is also obligated to pay UFRF, on behalf of both Licensors, a running royalty equal to a low single-digit percentage of net sales of licensed products.
 The Company is also obligated to pay UFRF, on behalf of both Licensors, a double-digit percentage of specified non-royalty payments the Company may receive from any third party sublicensee of the licensed patent rights.
-Further, if the Company receives a rare pediatric disease priority review voucher from the FDA in connection with obtaining marketing approval for a licensed product to pay UFRF, on behalf of both Licensors, a low for a licensed product to pay UFRF, on behalf of both Licensors, and the Company subsequently uses such priority review voucher from the FDA in connection with obtaining marketing approval for a licensed product and the Company subsequently uses such priority review voucher in connection with a different product candidate, the Company will be obligated to pay UFRF, on behalf of both Licensors, aggregate payments in the low double-digit millions of dollars based on certain approval and commercial sales milestones with respect to such other product.
+Further, if the Company receives a rare pediatric disease priority review voucher from the FDA in connection with obtaining marketing approval for a licensed product and the Company subsequently uses such priority review voucher in connection with a different product candidate, the Company will be obligated to pay UFRF, on behalf of both Licensors, aggregate payments in the low double-digit millions of dollars based on certain approval and commercial sales milestones with respect to such other product.
 In addition, if the Company sells such a priority review voucher to a third party, the Company will be obligated to pay UFRF, on behalf of both Licensors, a low double-digit percentage of any consideration received from such third party in connection with such sale.